arjunmalik09/Object-Recognition/README.md

-This was done as part of my B.Tech. project in Semester 6 under the guidance of [Prof. Rajeev Srivastava] (http://www.iitbhu.ac.in/cse/index.php/people/faculty/35.html).
+This was done as part of my B.Tech. project in Semester 6 under the guidance of [Prof. Rajeev Srivastava](http://www.iitbhu.ac.in/cse/index.php/people/faculty/35.html).

 ### Objective
 Find objects in images from any of the 20 [PASCAL VOC](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/) classes!